 Dee Ban is a musician, teacher, and historian.
 She combines all three when she takes her autoharp into classrooms.
 Dee teaches history and other subjects by way of musical intelligence and primary source music.
 Lively discussions ensue as students encounter differing points of view passionately expressed in music.
 History comes alive as students learn that there are many voices of the past and they do not always agree.
 Her topics include: The American Revolution, Lewis and Clark, the Civil War, Black History: Slavery through Civil Rights, Songs of the Slaves, Immigration, the 1904 World's Fair, 1960's Civil Rights and Peace Movement, American Women's History, Missouri History, Voting and Election Rights, Biography in Song, Reading/Library Week, Earth Day and Ecology and more.
-For more than a decade Dee sung in many venues including: The Missouri History Museum, schools, educational conferences, folk life festivals, independent living senior centers, historical societies, and churches.
+For more than a decade Dee sung in many venues including: The Missouri History Museum, St Louis County Libraries, National Park Sites, Missouri Botanical Garden, schools, educational conferences, folk life festivals, independent living senior centers, historical societies, and churches.
 With enough lead-time, Dee is happy to research and prepare new programs.
 Resume and brochure are available upon request.

-Handheld mic and a long table
+Microphone and a 6 ft. table

 Jeff Miller's programs are "Laughter Guaranteed!"
 An award-winning poet, performance artist, and storyteller, he is featured nationally at poetry, storytelling, music, and folk-life festivals.
 His performances are highly-original, filled with unusual oral histories he has personally collected, jokes and stories embellished and turned into narrative poems, and outrageous and inspirational gems (sometimes within the same story!) birthed from his vivid imagination or adventurous experiences.
 Workshops include "Tapping Your Creativity", "Writing and Performing Poems", and "Creating Empathy through Storytelling".
 His three books have been described as "much, much funnier than anything Stephen King has ever written."